A Theory of Transfers: Duality and convolution: Introduction

 We shall focus here on probability measures on compact spaces, even though the right settings for most applications and examples are complete metric spaces, or at least $\R^n$.
 This will allow us to avoid the usual functional analytic complications, and concentrate on the algebraic aspects of the theory.
 The simple compact case will at least point to results that can be expected to hold and be proved --albeit with additional analysis and suitable hypothesis -- in more general situations.
+In the case of $\R^n$, which is the setting for many examples stated below, the right duality is between the space $Lip (\R^n)$ of all bounded and Lipschitz functions and the space of Radon measures with finite first moment.

 With this in mind, we shall denote by $C(X)$ (resp. $USC(X)$), (resp $LSC(X)$) to be the spaces of continuous (resp., upper semi-continuous), (resp., lower semi-continuous) functions on a compact space $X$.
 The class of signed (resp., probability) measures on $X$ will be denoted by ${\cal M}(X)$ (resp., ${\cal P}(X)$).

 If now ${\mathcal T}: {\mathcal M}(X)\times {\mathcal M}(Y) \to \R\cup \{+\infty\}$ is a proper convex functional, we shall denote by $D(\calT)$ its effective domain, that is the set where it takes finite values.
 We shall always assume that $D(\calT)\subset {\mathcal P}(X)\times {\mathcal P}(Y)$, where ${\mathcal P}(X)$ is the set of probability measures on $X$.
 The ``partial domains" of ${\mathcal T}$ are then denoted by,